-Cut Pile Styles
+Cut Pile Carpet

 Cut piles are a good choice for homes instead of a business setting because it can be lusher than loop pile carpeting.
 They do a good job of hiding dirt (depending on the color or carpet fiber height), are easier to maintain, and easy to clean.

 Plush carpet is a great wall-to-wall carpet for your home.
 It’s very versatile and holds up well to high traffic areas in a busy household.

 Frieze carpet usually has a long curled texture.
 It helps to reduce footprints and vacuum marks.
 It too is good in a whole house application.
 Taken to the extreme, it would be considered shag carpentry so popular in the 70s.
 Although it’s still popular, it often isn’t that long, has a thicker look, and some refer to it as “twist” carpeting.

 Plush (Velvet) carpet shows footprints and vacuum marks easily but has a very soft and thick feel.
 It’s best for low traffic areas.